yoloseem/awesome-sphinxdoc/README.rst

 mdn-sphinx-theme_
    This is a version of the Mozilla Developer Network theme, for the Sphinx documentation engine.

+sphinx_adc_theme_
+   The Apple Developer Connection theme for sphinx

 .. _Alabaster: https://github.com/bitprophet/alabaster
 .. _bootstrap: https://github.com/twbs/bootstrap